Gifted and Talented Education (GATE)

 Will my elementary school child need to be re-tested upon entering middle school?
 High school?

-Placement
+GATE Placement

-If my child is offered a seat in one of the GATE Magnet Schools, which school would he/she attend?
+If my child is offered a seat in one of the GATE Magnet Programs, which school would he/she attend?
+Orange Unified has four feeder pattern magnet schools and two specialized GATE programs.

 Crescent Elementary 5001 Gerda Drive.
-Anaheim, CA 92807 - Principal: Antoinette Coe
+Anaheim, CA 92807

 Feeder Schools: Anaheim Hills, Canyon Rim, Crescent, Imperial, Running Springs

 La Veta Elementary 2800 East La Veta Avenue.
-Orange, CA 92869 - Principal: Sheryl Anderson
+Orange, CA 92869

 Feeder Schools: Chapman Hills, Esplanade, Jordan, La Veta, Linda Vista, Panorama, Prospect

-Nohl Canyon Elementary 4100 Nohl Canyon Road Anaheim, CA 92807 - Principal: Jeff Jones
+Nohl Canyon Elementary 4100 Nohl Canyon Road Anaheim, CA 92807

 Feeder Schools: Fletcher, Nohl Canyon, Olive, Serrano, Taft, Villa Park

 Palmyra Elementary 1325 E. Palmyra Ave.
-Orange, CA 92869 - Principal: Davine Jones
+Orange, CA 92869

 Feeder Schools: California, Cambridge, Fairhaven, Handy, Lampson, Palmyra, Sycamore, West Orange

-Your child will receive differentiated instruction and placed into a 3rd grade GATE/high achieving cluster if possible.
-Placement in the 4th grade GATE class will be determined in the spring of their 3rd grade year utilizing their abilities test percentile rank and current achievement data.
+What happens if my child is GATE identified in 2nd grade, but the GATE magnet for my home school does not begin until 4th grade?
+Your child will receive differentiated instruction and placed into a 3rd grade GATE/high achieving cluster.
+Placement offers for the 4th grade GATE magnet class will be determined in the spring of the 3rd grade year, utilizing the student's abilities test age percentile rank and current achievement data.
+Families will have the opportunity to attend orientation meetings before making a decision.

+If my child is offered a space in the GATE Magnet and declines it, will he/she have an opportunity for a space in future years?
 Yes, if space in the magnet is available.
 If there is no space, students will be placed at the bottom of the waitlist despite their percentile ranking.
 This allows for equity and access for all GATE identified students.
 It is imperative that families understand that there are waitlists for most magnet programs thus, the decision on accepting a magnet placement when offered is critical.

 Is transportation provided by the district for my child to the GATE Magnet school site?
+No, parents are responsible for providing transportation to and from the GATE school location.

+Can siblings of GATE identified students attend the same school site?
 Siblings of GATE identified students may enroll in the same school site as long as space is available.
 Parents will need to work with the school principal on placement through the Open Enrollment process.

+Will my child have the opportunity to visit the GATE magnet school?
 Qualified students and their parents will receive an invitation to the GATE orientation at their designated GATE magnet school with their acceptance letter.
 The letter will denote if the student has secured a seat in the classroom or has been waitlisted.
 Please note that some waitlist parents do not feel that it is in the best interest for their child to attend the orientation, as they may be disappointed if they do not secure a place in the GATE Program.
 So we ask that families use their best judgment.

 Instruction